 In FY2016 the College experienced significant turnover in executive leadership positions from retirements and resignations that resulted in higher than typical vacancy savings.
 The covered payroll for FY2017 increased compared to FY2016 as a result of having more positions filled.
+The College's concerted effort to hire more full time faculty resulted in a continued increase in covered payroll for FY2018.

-Coconino County Community College District Required Supplementary Information Postemployment Health Care Benefits Schedule of Funding Progress June 30, 2017
+Coconino County Community College District Required Supplementary Information Schedule of District's Changes in Total OPEB Liability June 30, 2018